spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/other-features/processing-fmri-data/preprocessing.rst

    - ``-o``: The filename of the output image.

 :Output files/folders:
-   - ``fmri_mean.nii.gz`` : An 3D image containing the mean of the individual volumes in the 4D dMRI image.
+   - ``fmri_mean.nii.gz`` : A 3D image containing the mean of the individual volumes in the 4D dMRI image.

 Generating a spinal cord segmentation